 Community Grant Program Funding: $15,660,000

 The City of Flint administration and Flint City Council have allocated $15,660,000 for community grant programs.
-Eligible organizations can now apply for funds to administer community programs that will serve Flint residents in the following community priority areas.
-The application period is open as of January 23, 2023 and will close March 27, 2023 at 5 p.m.
+Eligible organizations had the opportunity to submit applications for funds to administer community programs that will serve Flint residents in the following community priority areas.
+The application period opened January 23, 2023 and closed March 27, 2023 at 5 p.m.

 Housing & Blight Elimination: $8,160,000 total